Simply-Love/Simply-Love-SM5/README.md

 # ---------------- TO DO ----------------
 - Make the Sort Menu accessible to people with 3 button navigation.
+- Add back player grades on the music wheel.
+(I know I want these back badly too lol)
 - Maybe add more player stats (highest difficulty passed?)
 - Add more sorts/filters?
 - Add "Favorites" and/or tags for songs/groups.
-- Add a hashcache so I can do sorts like NPS.
+- Create a hashcache so I can do sorts like NPS.
 - Have the Groovestats filter use chart hash to filter rather than by pack directory.
 - I really want to add a chart preview.
 This might be possible with HashCache, but we'll see in the future I guess.
-- Clean up my code.
-It's better now than it was in the last version, but could be better.
+- Clean up my code, it could be better.